mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

   - Next iteration tasks:
     - Add tasks to document detected missing XML comments.
     - Add tasks to update referenced namespaces, classes, etc.
+  - If the documentation is complete and no further tasks are needed, mark the namespace as **Complete** in `docs-state-backend.md`.
+  - If all namespaces are complete, mark the backend documentation as **Complete** in `docs-state-backend.md` and stop the iterative process.

 ### Commit Changes
 - Commit updated/created files: